Terminology

 I’ve done verifiers for my language before.
 In the first phase I typically partially define the symbol of original definitions such as classes, interfaces, enums and function definitions.

-Partially defining them is like creating a stub symbol with no extends clause resolved, without the inner block resolved and more.
-Then, in next phases the definitions are further resolved, including the extends clause of a class definition.
+clause resolved, without the inner block resolved and more.
+Then, in next phases the definitions are further resolved, including the extends

 So, right now, I know what to do in the first phase: partial definitions for original items like classes, like I said before.
 Next, I need to resolve alias and import items, that is:

-• type definitions (aka. type aliases),
+definitions (aka. type aliases), -

-• namespace alias definitions,
+alias definitions, -

-• import directives and
+directives and -

-• use namespace directives.
+use namespace

 Basically, for activations (aka. function scopes) and anonymous blocks, these items are currently resolved in sequence order, pretty simple!
 But in package-fragmented context, I need to analyze these items structurally to derive a dependency graph and finally resolve them in the right order.